SRF02 Ultrasonic range finder

 The SRF02 does not require any user calibration.
 You power up and go right ahead and use the SRF02.

 Internally, there are tuning cycles happening automatically in the background.
 After the ultrasonic burst has been transmitted, the transducer keeps on ringing for a period of time.
-It is this ringing which limits the closest range the SRF02 can measure.
-This time period varies with temperature and from transducer to transducer, but is normally the equivalent of 11 to 16cm (4" to 6"), a bit more if the transducer is warm.
+It is this ringing which limits the closest range the SRF02 can measure, this is normally 20cm of non-detection.
 The SRF02 is able to detect the transducer ring time and move its detection threshold right up to it, giving the SRF02 the very best performance possible.
 On power up, the detection threshold is set to 28cm (11").
 The tuning algorithms quickly back this right up to the transducer ring.
 This happens within 5-6 ranging cycles - less than half a second at full scan speed.
 After this the tuning algorithms continue to monitor the transducer, backing the threshold up even further when possible or easing it out a bit when necessary.
 The tuning algorithms work automatically, in the background and with no impact on scan time.

 The minimum range can be checked, if required by reading registers 4 and 5.
 This value is returned in uS, cm or inches, the same as the range.
 It is also possible to make the SRF02 re-tune by writing command 96 but you can ignore this command.
 It is used during our testing.